 We strive to ensure the Social Sciences continue to be a valuable and significant part of K-12 education in Manitoba for every student.

 MSSTA membership is open to those with an interest in the promotion of Social Studies education in the province of Manitoba.

 MSSTA provides its membership with the following benefits and services:

-- Providing a quarterly journal filled with useful articles covering various history and geography topics suitable for the Manitoba K-12 curriculum
+- Providing a periodic journal filled with useful articles covering various history and geography topics suitable for the Manitoba K-12 curriculum

 - Providing the annual SAGE conference where we coordinate workshops, new materials, curriculum information, and a chance to network with many other K-12 Social Studies teachers from across Manitoba